1. What is Relationship Mapping?

 This map helps account managers arrive at the best possible outcomes in negotiation.
 It helps identify newer and fresher white space opportunities for revenue generation while strengthening the older streams of revenue.
 This tool goes by many names in the industry – Entity Relationship Diagram (ERD), Organizational Context Diagram, Organizational Relationship Mapping, and Business Interaction Model.

 A World Without Relationship Mapping

 The world of key account management is one of the cut-throat competition.
 Even when we are assured of converting a lead with a potential client, some other party with opposing interests might come and derail the entire deal.
 B2B account management is a constant tactical challenge.
 In a world where we do not know key stakeholders, decision-makers, or influencers within the target client’s organization, we often fall to the levels of BATNA.

 For the uninitiated, BATNA stands for Best Alternative To A Negotiated Agreement.

-It is the least desirable position you would want to fall to, before walking away from the deal.
+It is the least desirable position you would want to fall into, before walking away from the deal.
 Unfortunately, in the cut-throat world of account management, the bargaining power of your sales and account management teams falls way short of your expectation, leading you to keep lowering your stand till you hit BATNA.

 Now, BATNA is not where you want to be.
 You want to be in a position of power, where you get to not only sell your products at the terms you are comfortable with but also be in a position to push out other products to your clients.

 2. Why Relationship Mapping is so important?

 To Retain Your Customers

 Many a time, you would have seen your key account manager leave the organization and also take your key clients away from you.
 Having a relationship mapping ensures that you are always on top of your key clients and can retain them in the face of employee churn.

 By having good working relationships with the key decision-makers and influencers, you can also get to know early about competitors.
 This will help you prepare for fighting it out head-on so that you can always retain your key clients.